+I. Introduction and Overview 4

+Introduction to the Practicum Manual and Social Work Practicum Education 4

+Use of this Manual in Conjunction with MSW Program Handbook 4

+Competency-based Education in Practicum 4

+Overview of the MSW Practicum Internships 5

+The Foundation and Advanced Social Work Practicums 5

+The Foundation Practicum Courses 6

+The Advanced Practicum Courses 7

+II.
+Policies and Procedures for the Practicum Education Placement Process

+Preparing for the Internship Placement Application Process 8

+Applying for Social Work Internship Placements 9

+Employment-based Practicum Placement 11

+Employment-based Practicum Placement Procedures 11

+Employment-based Placement Requirements 11

+Internship Placement Stipends 13

+Readiness for Practicum 13

+Page 2 of 31
-I. Introduction and Overview Introduction to the Field Manual and Social Work Field Education 4 Use of this Manual in Conjunction with MSW Program Handbook 4 Competency-based Education in Field 4 Overview of the MSW Field Practicum 5 The Foundation and Advanced Social Work Field Practicums 5 The Foundation Practicum Courses 6 The Advanced Practicum Courses 7 II.
-Policies and Procedures for the Field Education Placement Process Preparing for the Field Placement Application Process 8 Applying for Social Work Field Placements 9 Employment-based Field Placement 11 Employment-based Field Placement Procedures 11 Employment-based Placement Requirements 11 Field Placement Stipends 13 Readiness for Field 13 Agency-specific Requirements, Dual Relationships, and Conflicts of Interest 14 Interview Process 15 Follow Up After Placement Acceptance 16 III.
-Criteria for the Selection of Field Sites and Field Instructors Selection and Responsibilities of Field Placement Sites 17 Selection and Responsibilities of Field Instructors 18 IV.
-Responsibilities of the Social Work Department Responsibilities of the WSU Social Work Department 20 V. Responsibilities of the Student During the Field Practicum Guidelines for Professional Behavior in the Field 23 Field Placement Hours 23 Use of Field Site Material and Confidentiality 24 Learning Agreement 25 Use of Supervision 25 VI.
-Evaluation of Field Education Identification and Resolution of Difficulties that Arise in the Field 26 Probation/Dismissal Policies for Students in the Field 27 Evaluation of the Student by the Field Instructor 29

-Evaluation of the Field Experience by the Student 29

-Evaluation of the Field Experience by the Field Instructor 29

-Practicum Course Grade Assignment 29

-VII.
-Additional Policies and Procedures

-Malpractice and Liability 30
+Agency-specific Requirements, Dual Relationships, and Conflicts of Interest 14 Interview Process 15 Follow-Up After Placement Acceptance 16 III.
+Criteria for the Selection of Internship Sites and Practicum Supervisors Selection and Responsibilities of Practicum Placement Sites 17 Selection and Responsibilities of Practicum Supervisors 18 IV.
+Responsibilities of the Social Work Department Responsibilities of the WSU Social Work Department 20 V. Responsibilities of the Student During the Practicum Internship Guidelines for Professional Behavior in the Practicum Internship 23 Practicum Placement Hours 23 Use of Internship Site Material and Confidentiality 24 Learning Agreement 25 Use of Supervision 25 VI.
+Evaluation of Practicum Education Identification and Resolution of Difficulties that Arise in the Practicum 26 Probation/Dismissal Policies for Students in the Practicum 27 Evaluation of the Student by the Practicum Supervisor 29 Evaluation of the Practicum Experience by the Student 29 Evaluation of the Practicum Experience by the Practicum Supervisor 29 Practicum Course Grade Assignment 29 VII .
+Additional Policies and Procedures Malpractice and Liability 30 Travel 30 Transportation of Clients 31 Student Membership in NASW 31 Practicum Education Advisory Committee 31 Other Policies and Procedures 31

-Travel 30

-Transportation of Clients 31

-Student Membership in NASW 31

-Field Education Advisory Committee 31

-Other Policies and Procedures 31